 The corresponding contribution functions (intensity per emission measure as functions of temperature) used to calculate the DEMs are shown in Figure 4.
-These are generated by summing the contribution from each CHIANTI emission line (of which the strongest contributors are listed in Table 1) within the full-width at halfmaximum centered on the wavelength of each individual EVE feature, assuming coronal elemental abundances (Feldman 1992).
+These are generated by summing the contribution from each CHIANTI emission line (of which the strongest contributors are listed in Table 1) within the FWHM centered on the wavelength of each individual EVE feature, assuming coronal elemental abundances (Feldman 1992).

 3.2.
-Coronal density
+Coronal Density

 Since the DEM itself represents an integral of the square of plasma density along lines of sight through the solar atmosphere, it does not contain specific information about the density at any point.
 However, electronic excitation and a fraction of the de-excitation in the corona is caused by electron-ion collisions whose rate is mediated by the electron density (Gaetz & Salpeter 1983).
-Therefore, the rates at which individual excitation states within an ion are populated and de-populated are functions of the electron density.
-Depending on the details of the excitation and de-excitation pathways for each individual transition, increased density can lead to decreased (through collisional quenching) or increased (through collisional excitation).
+Therefore, the rates at which individual excitation states within an ion are populated and depopulated are functions of the electron density.
+Depending on the details of the excitation and deexcitation pathways for each individual transition, increased density can lead to decreased (through collisional quenching) or increased (through collisional excitation) emission.
+Different transitions of the same charge state can have different dependencies on density (e.g., the Fe XIII lines in Figure 3), a property that is exploited for coronal density diagnostics (Tripathi et al. 2008; Warren & Brooks 2009; Young et al. 2009).
+Accordingly, the choice of density used to determine the responses of different EVE features can produce quantitative changes in the DEM results.